This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 b.
 1968

 Camie Lyons is a Sydney-based artist that works across a variety of mediums including sculpture, painting and drawing.
 Lyons’ artistic practice is largely inspired by and incorporates her intuition and experience as a contemporary dancer, as she explores the free-flowing possibility of lines, form and movement in space.
 Lyons studied Fine Arts at RMIT in Melbourne and later completed her Masters at the College of Fine Art (COFA), UNSW in Sydney.

-She has held several solo exhibitions with Olsen Irwin Gallery in Sydney and Scott Livesey in Melbourne, and has showed internationally at Australasian Art Projects and the Australian High Commission in Singapore, as well as The Cat Street Gallery in Hong Kong.
-Camie is currently represented by Australian Galleries in Sydney.
+She has held several solo exhibitions and has showed internationally at Australasian Art Projects and the Australian High Commission in Singapore, as well as The Cat Street Gallery in Hong Kong.
 Lyons was awarded first prize at Sculpture at Scenic World and the Mount Eyre Art Prize and received the Highly Commended awards for the Wollongong Sculpture Prize, The Hawksbury Art Prize and the Live in Art Prize by the Zorbos Group.
-She has been a finalist in many well know awards including the Dobell drawing prize, Sculptures by the Sea Bondi, Ravenswood Womens prize and the Woollahra Small Sculpture award.
+Her work is held in public and private collections in Australia, Singapore, Hong Kong, Sweden, France, London, Thailand and New York.